haydenyoung/orbitdb-browser-example/README.md

 # OrbitDB Browser Example

-The single most requested use case by developers looking to implement OrbitDB is; How do I replicate a database across browser peers.
+The single most requested use case by developers looking to implement OrbitDB is, "How do I replicate a database across browser peers".

-This project aims to answer this request with a basic browser-to-browser replication example.
+This project aims to answer this with a basic browser-to-browser replication example.
 Additionally, this project will aim to demystify some of the networking terms used by LibP2P.

 ## Overview